Whatsapp Icon

 Resources and Support for Cancer Patients

 Dealing with cancer is a challenging journey both emotionally and physically.
 Among the various side effects of cancer treatments, skin changes are a common concern for many patients.
 It's imperative to have a strong support system and access to reliable resources to navigate through these changes.
-Below is a list of resources, support groups, and counseling services aimed at helping cancer patients manage skin changes and improve their overall well-being.
+Below is a list of resources, support groups, and co- aimed at helping cancer patients manage skin changes and improve their overall well-being.

 Support Groups